tristanpenman/go-cast/README.md

     go build -o ./bin/sender ./cmd/sender

+### Discovery App

+The `discovery` app allows you to locate Google Cast devices on your network, using mDNS.

+To run the discovery app in your local dev environment:

+    go run cmd/discovery/*.go

+Or to build an executable in `./bin/discovery`:

+    go build -o ./bin/discovery ./cmd/discovery

 ### Cert Manifest

 Before running the Receiver app, you will need to create (or otherwise obtain) a valid _certificate manifest_ file.
 A cert manifest is a JSON document containing the certificate and private key to be used TLS connections, and additional information used for Chromecast device authentication.